-Take a leisurely stroll to the village to enjoy beaches, art galleries, dining and shopping of Rockport, MA.
+Take a leisurely stroll to the village and Bearskin Neck to enjoy beaches, art galleries, dining and shopping of Rockport, MA.
 The wonders of Gloucester and Cape Ann are within easy reach by car or train.
 Additionally, a short train or car ride will also take you to nearby Salem and Boston.

 The north shore of Massachusetts has some of the most beautiful beaches in New England, hands down.
 Just a short walk from the Addison Choate is Rockport’s popular front beach.
 Just grab your towels and beach chairs and you’ll be on the sand in 5 minutes!
 Walking distance from Front Beach is Back Beach which offers visitors an opportunity for scuba diving.
 The Addison Choate is also just a few minute drive to popular Good Harbor Beach and Long Beach.

 The Shalin Liu Performance Center is truly a world class facility nestled in the seaside village of Rockport.
 The 350 seat venue offers and intimate and luxurious setting with an impressive backdrop of a huge glass window overlooking Sandy Bay.
-The venue hosts a variety of musical acts and genres including folk, jazz, rock, country, blugrass and classical.
+The venue hosts a variety of musical acts and genres including folk, jazz, rock, country, bluegrass and classical.
 This place is truly a Rockport gem that is worth the visit if you are coming to the north shore.
 Check out the upcoming acts here and be sure to book ahead if you see something that catches your eye.

 Built between 1926 and 1929 by an eccentric American inventor, Dr. John Hayes Hammond, Jr., Hammond castle offers visitors an opportunity to explore a medieval style castle replete with Roman, Medieval, and Renaissance artifacts.
 Hammond was a prolific inventor who is credited with the invention of radio remote control.
 Hammond held over 400 patents, second only to Thomas Edison.
 The castle is open for touring Tuesday through Sunday from 10:00am to 4:00pm.